veelenga/veelenga.github.io/_posts/2020-09-16-tracking-paper-trail-versions.markdown

 ## Demo time

-It we create (or update) multiple categories using our `BatchCategoriesController` we will see that a new save request is created and there are PaperTrail versions associated with it:
+If we create (or update) multiple categories using our `BatchCategoriesController` we will see that a new save request is created and there are PaperTrail versions associated with it: